 4th Day: The Gardens of the French Riviera

-After breakfast departure for Menton, the city of lemons, and a visit to the Val Rahmeh garden.
-This garden was created in 1905 by Lord Radcliffe and today it is also the site of the Mediterranean observatory of the National History Museum of France.
-It also contains an exceptional collection of exotic plants.
+After breakfast departure for Menton, the city of lemons, and a visit to the Val Rahmeh garden, created in 1905 by Lord Radcliffe.
+Today it is also the site of the Mediterranean Observatory of the National History Museum of France, and contains an exceptional collection of exotic plants.

 Afterwards you will be able to visit the enchanting Serre de la Madone.
-Completed between 1919 and 1939 by Major Lawrence Johnston, the garden of the Serre de la Madone contains an exceptional botanical collection.
-As well as the exceptional botanical samples, the Serre de la Madone contains noteworthy architectural landscape features such as small lakes and fountains which create a calm and sheltered atmosphere.
+Completed between 1919 and 1939 by Major Lawrence Johnston, this garden contains an outstanding botanical collection, as well as noteworthy architectural landscape features such as small lakes and fountains which create a calm and sheltered atmosphere.

 At the end of the visit departure for your home destination.